 We need to quickly lay out some definitions.

-In this post we will talk about discrete variables.
-If you have not heard the term before this references variables that are of a limited set.
+In this piece, we will talk about discrete variables.
+If you have not heard the term before these references variables that are of a limited set.

 It actually could include numbers that are decimals pending on the set of variables you are using.
 However, these rules need to be established.